andreabenini/python.code/doc/pip.md

 **NOTE:**

-EPEL Repository must be enabled before these operations
+EPEL Repository must be enabled for these operations